frichterTH/fulltext-extraction-from-dynamic-websites/README.md

 # fulltext-extraction-from-dynamic-websites
-Full text extraction from dynamic websites using a web scraping approach
+Full text (articles) extraction from dynamic websites using a web scraping approach.